 February 17, 2017 at 5:34 am #47108I’m sure everyone has heard about the record highs we are going to have during the next week.
 I’m actually finding the weather for next weekend to be more interesting.
 We currently have a big snowstorm expected for next weekend.
 It’s still too early to put any confidence on a snowfall amount, but current predictions are in the range of 1 to 2 FEET of snow.

-- This reply was modified 1 week, 2 days ago by Kine Lait.
+- This reply was modified 1 month, 2 weeks ago by Lovelait.

 You must be logged in to reply to this topic.